Sign up for BitLaunch and provision a server to use during your Chrome Remote Desktop setup.

 Set up Chrome Remote Desktop on a VPS host

 Now you’re logged in, go to the Chrome Remote Desktop webpage on the host, making sure you’re using the Chrome browser.
 Select Get started and log into your Google account if you aren’t already.
-Press the download icon to begin the extension installation.
+Press the icon to start the Chrome Remote Desktop download, which will install the plugin.

 In the Chrome Web Store, install the extension, then click Accept and Install back on the Remote desktop webpage.
 Run the installer and wait for it to complete.